Apps for Librarians & Educators

 An excellent app for reading and organizing news feeds.
 Since I made this video, there are a couple of small changes.
 The button for adding more blogs is called "add content."

 To import a whole group of feeds from another reader, follow instructions here:

 Click on this to import an OPML file: https://feedly.com/i/cortex.

 Dropbox is one of the most popular cloud storage apps.
 I've been using it for a few years and love it.
 Box is also very good and is the recommended choice if your institution needs to be HIPAA-compliant.
 It works in exactly the same way as Dropbox.
 You could choose to use one or both of these apps -- they are both highly recommended.

 There are many good to-do list apps.
-My favorite is Todo.
-Watch the video to see why.
-Other very nice to-do apps are: Clear, Wunderlist, and Paperless.
+My favorite is Wunderlist.
+Watch these two videos to see why.
+Other very nice to-do apps are: Any.Do, Todo, and Paperless.
 It's a personal choice -- they are all quite good.
-I use Todo for my daily to-do lists, and I use Paperless for grocery lists, packing lists, and other misc. lists.
+I use Wunderlist for my daily to-do lists, and I use Paperless for grocery lists, packing lists, and other misc. lists.
 I like all the cute and pretty icons that are included with Paperless -- it makes your list of lists easy to browse.